neondatabase/website/content/docs/manage/endpoints.md

 3. **Optimize any background jobs**

-   If background jobs are needed, reduce their frequency or adjust their timing to allow Neon's autosuspend feature to activate after the defined period of activity (the default is 5 minutes).
+   If background jobs are needed, reduce their frequency or adjust their timing to allow Neon's autosuspend feature to activate after the defined period of inactivity (the default is 5 minutes).
 For more information, refer to our [Autosuspend guide](/docs/guides/auto-suspend-guide).

 <NeedHelp/>